nearform/fast-jwt/README.md

 - `clockTolerance`: Timespan in milliseconds is the tolerance to apply to the current timestamp when performing time comparisons.
 Default is `0`.

+- `tokenHasher`: The function that will be used to hash the token.
+By default is used [the hashToken function](./src/utils.js).

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.

 If the `key` option is a function, the signer will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.